-Performance 4-PS4-1 Expectation Develop a model of waves to describe patterns in terms of amplitude and wavelength, and that waves can cause objects to move.
-Dimensions Developing and PS4.A: Wave Properties Patterns Using Models• Waves, which are regular patterns of motion, can be made in water by disturbing the surface.
-When waves move across the surface of deep water, the water goes up and down in place; there is no net motion in the direction of the wave except when the water meets a beach.• Similarities differences patterns ca used to sor classify, an analyze sim rates of che matural peaks).• Similarities differences patterns ca used to sor classify, an analyze sim rates of che phenomen and in be it, d ange for a.
-Clarifications Clarification Statements and Content • Examples of models could include diagrams, analogies, and physical models using wire to 0 Limits illustrate wavelength and amplitude of waves. • Acceptable clusters may include: amplitude and wavelength, motion of an object, or bot :h.
-Content Limits Limited to physically visible mechanical waves. • Assessment does not include interference effects, electromagnetic waves, non-periodic waves, or quantitative models of amplitude and wavelength. • Examples of objects being moved by waves are limited to up and down motion.
-Horizontal motion is above grade level due to the other factors involved.
-Don't directly reference energy.
-Energy is addressed in 4-PS3.
-Students do not need to know: • Types of waves: sound, light, non-periodic, compression Particle movement Quantitative models Behaviors of waves: absorption, reflection, refraction, transmission, interactions with different materials (angle of incidence, amount of reflection or absorption, light being refracted into colors).
+Performance 4-PS4-1 Expectation Develop a model of waves to describe patterns in terms of amplitude and wavelength, and that war can cause objects to move.
+Dimensions Developing and PS4.A: Wave Properties Patterns Using Models Develop a model using an analogy, example, or abstract representation to describe a scientific principle.
+Waves, which are regular patterns of motion, can be made in water by disturbing the surface.
+When waves move across the surface of deep water, the water goes up and down in place; there is no net motion in the direction of the wave except when the water meets a beach.
+Waves of the same type can differ in amplitude (height of the wave) and wavelength (spacing between wave peaks). • Similarities and differences in patterns can be used to sort, classify, and analyze simple rates of change for natural phenomena.
+Clarifications Clarification Stateme ents and Content Limits Examples of models could include diagrams, analogies, and physical models using wire to illustrate wavelength and amplitude of waves.
+Acceptable clusters may include: amplitude and wavelength, motion of an object, or both.
+Science Assessment do or quantitative Examples of obmotion is abov Don't directly r Students do no waves: sound, light, non-periodic, compression movement ative models are of waves: absorption, reflection, refraction, transmission, a materials (angle of incidence, amount of reflection or absorbing into colors).
 Reflection is limited to the concept.
-How waves are reflected and the details of reflection (as well as other behaviors) are covered in MS-PS4-2.
-Wave calculations Motion of objects in the ocean due to ocean currents Science Crest, trough, peak, rate, property, medium, period Vocabulary Students Are Expected to Know Science Electromagnetic compression particle transmission colomia your radio your mission in afrarad Science Electromagnetic, compression, particle, transmission, seismic wave, radio wave, microwave, if iirared, Vocabulary uiu aviolei, gamma rays, x-rays, angle of incidence, concave, convex, diffraction, constructive un d Students Are interference, destructive interference, resonance, retraction, absorption, reflection, pitch, sou Ind Not Expected wave, light wave.
-Dhonomera Contoxt/ Some example phonomena for 4 DS4 1: ן סטווב באמוועוב עוופווטווופוומ וטו אדיסאדיג.
+How wave ils of reflection (as well as other behaviors) are covered in Nalculations of objects in the ocean due to ocean currents interactions with orption, light being es are reflected and Science Vocabulary Students Are Expected to Know Crest, trough, peak, rate, property, medium, period Science Vocabulary Students Are Not Expected to Know ultraviolet, gamma r npression, particle, transmission, seismic wave, radio wave, ays, x-rays, angle of incidence, concave, convex, diffraction, ctive interference, resonance, refraction, absorption, reflect constructive Phenomena Context/ Some example phen omena for 4-PS4-1: